Simon Collins, HIV i-Base

 Overall, virological failure in the monotherapy group was reported in 11/122 (9%; 95%CI: 6 to 18%), with incident genotypic integrase resistance detected in 7/11 patients.
 In comparison, virological faliure was reported in 64/1082 patients in the control group (6%; 95%CI: 5 to 7%).
 This resulted in an odds ratio (OR) for virological failure in the monotherapy group of 1.58 (95%CI: 0.73 to 3.13).
 However, none of the patients in the control group developed genotypic integrase mutations.

 Details for the 11 patients (8 men, 3 women) in the monotherapy group with virological failure included median age 50 years (42 to 70), many had been HIV positive for more than 20 years (range 10 to 29) and median of 7 previous ART combinations (range 1 to 11) with history of mean 3 (range 0 to 8) previous virological failures.
-However, comparable data were not presented for neither the whole monotherapy cohort not the control group.
+However, comparable data were not presented for either the whole monotherapy cohort or the control group.

 In 5/11 (45%) dolutegravir was the first integrase inhibitor, 8/11 had been virologically suppressed for > 3 years, adherence was <95% in 4/11 cases and time from failure to resistance testing was a median of 5 weeks (IQR: 3 to 14).